ndbiller/fa54-projekt-as/README.md

   ```shell
   mongo
   ```
-- to use local DB with project switch from *mlab connection* in DB.cs to commented *local connection* code
+- to use local DB with project switch from *mlab connection* in DB.cs to commented out *local connection* code

 #### hosted mongoDB server on mLab: